 This is the percentage change in core spending power from the local government finance settlement.
 It represents the percentage change from the current period (12.439 GBP (millions) in 2015/16), compared to that in four year's time: 10.791 GBP (millions) in 2019/20; this is a change of -13.247%.
 Calculated by DCLG in order to provide some certainty for the four year period.
 The local authority core spending power figures set out indicative figures for the potential income from core components that could be available to authorities over those four years.

-Some authorities will have increase in core spending. a negative change that signifies a The greater the positive change t a drop in core spending, he higher the rank. others have a positive change, wh ich signifies an Page 215
+Some authorities will have a negative change that signifies a drop in core spending, others have a positive change, which signifies an increase in core spending.
+The greater the positive change the higher the rank.

 RISK INDICATORS